darvari/LMSA/README.md

 ## 💻 How It Works
 1. Start LM Studio on your computer and load your favorite language model (including vision language models)
 2. Activate the server feature in LM Studio (usually on port 1234)
-3. Connect the Android app to your computer using your local network
+3. Connect the Android app to your computer
 4. Start chatting with your AI models from anywhere in your home

 LMSA connects to LM Studio running on your computer, allowing you to: